-The Company's material mineral property is the NBP, an advanced exploration stage project in Nevada which has a number of high-priority, bulk tonnage and high-grade vein targets (held through Corvus Gold Nevada Inc. ("Corvus Nevada"), a Nevada subsidiary).
-In addition to NBP, the Company has acquired the Mother Lode Property which is located approximately 12 miles to the south east of NBP.
+The Company's material mineral property is the NBP, an advanced exploration stage project in Nevada which has a number of high-priority, bulk tonnage and high-grade vein targets (held through Corvus Nevada, a Nevada subsidiary).
+In addition to the NBP, the Company has acquired the Mother Lode Property which is located approximately 12 miles to the south east of the NBP.
 The Mother Lode Property was mined in the late 1980s and has substantial gold mineralization remaining unexploited extending to the north of the existing open pit mine.